Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 ### Thread-local data

-Sometimes it is convenient to have an ability to pass some thread-local data to or between coroutines.
+Sometimes it is convenient to be able to pass some thread-local data to or between coroutines.
 However, since they are not bound to any particular thread, this will likely lead to boilerplate if done manually.

 For [`ThreadLocal`](https://docs.oracle.com/javase/8/docs/api/java/lang/ThreadLocal.html),